jonnitto/Jonnitto.TextWithPlyr/README.md

 Installation
 ------------

 Most of the time you have to make small adjustments to a package (e.g. configuration in `Settings.yaml`).
 Because of that, it is important to add the corresponding package to the composer from your theme package.
-Most of the times this is the site packages located under `Packages/Sites/`.
+Mostly this is the site packages located under `Packages/Sites/`.
 To install it correctly go to your theme package (e.g.`Packages/Sites/Foo.Bar`) and run following command:
 ```
 composer require jonnitto/textwithplyr --no-update
 ```